Bernardo-MG/sphinx-docs-theme/README.rst

 Sphinx Docs Theme
 =================

-A minimalist Bootstrap-based HTML5 theme for Sphinx, will help to use it as a documentation site.
+A minimalist Bootstrap-based HTML5 theme for Sphinx.
+For generating documentation sites.

-Check the `latest docs`_ to find out how to set it up for your Sphinx project.
+Check the `latest docs`_ to find out how to set it up.

-The skin has been adapted from the static template `Docs Bootstrap Template`_, which will be the visual reference to be followed by this project.
+The skin has been adapted from the static template `Docs Bootstrap Template`_, and it is the visual reference to be followed by the project.

 .. image:: https://badge.fury.io/py/sphinx-docs-theme.svg
     :target: https://pypi.python.org/pypi/sphinx-docs-theme